rmbr0wn/studio-ghibli-project/Studio_Ghibli_Take_Home_Challenge.md

 ### Backend Features

 1. **GraphQL Server**: Create resolvers that fetch data from the Studio Ghibli API
+2. **GraphQL Schema**: Update the Schema (objectTypes) to properly type resolver data
-2. **API Integration**: Connect to the public Studio Ghibli API to retrieve film information
+3. **API Integration**: Connect to the public Studio Ghibli API to retrieve film information

 ### Bonus Feature